tuist/Command/README.md

 Command is a micro Swift Package that provides utilities for running system processes.
 We extracted it from Tuist to make it available for other projects that might need to run system processes.

+## Motivation

+Given that `Foundation.Process` exists, you might be wondering why we created this package.
+There are several reasons:

+- We integrate with [swift-log](https://github.com/apple/swift-log) to log debug information about the commands that are being run.
+- We provide a more user-friendly API that makes it easier to run commands.
+- We align the API with Swift's structured concurrency model, making it easier to run commands concurrently.
+- We provide better error handling, making it easier to understand what went wrong when running a command.

 ## Development

 ### Using Tuist